mkloubert/nativescript-apiclient/plugin/README.md

                        // handle all responses with status code 500 to 599 })
       .success(function(result: ApiClient.IApiClientResult) {
+                    // handle all responses with that were NOT
+                    // handled by 'clientError()' and 'serverError()'
+                    //
-                    // handle all responses with status codes less than 400
+                    // especially with status code less than 400 and greater than 599

                     var user = result.getJSON<IUser>();
                })